War Doctor: Audio dramas

 It was announced in October 2015 that John Hurt would reprise his role as the War Doctor for a series of audio plays by Big Finish Productions starting in December of that year.
 The War Doctor ran for twelve episodes over four box sets.
 The range concluded with Casualties of War in February 2017, a month after Hurt's death, and saw the Doctor reunite with Leela (Louise Jameson).

-In 2020, Big Finish announced a prequel series — The War Doctor Begins — with actor and impressionist Jonathon Carley taking over the title role.
+In 2020, Big Finish announced a prequel series—The War Doctor Begins—with actor and impressionist Jonathon Carley taking over the title role for stories set during the earlier stages of the War Doctor's existence.
 The first volume was released in June 2021 and the series came to an end with its sixth volume in December 2023.
 In March 2024, a sequel series was announced, The War Doctor Rises, with Carley returning as the War Doctor.
+Where the previous series was three separate adventures sometimes linked by a theme, Rises consists of three-part dramas, pitting the Doctor against threats including Morbius, the Cybermen and the Rani.

-Carley also portrayed the War Doctor for the final episode of Once and Future - a series marking the sixtieth anniversary of Doctor Who.
+Carley also portrayed the War Doctor for the final episode of Once and Future—a series marking the sixtieth anniversary of Doctor Who.
 In the main plot, an unspecified incarnation of the Doctor is attacked with a weapon that causes them to switch randomly between past and future incarnations.
-The War Doctor is revealed midway through The Union, confirming that he was the incarnation on whom the weapon was originally used.
+The War Doctor is revealed midway through The Union, confirming that he was the incarnation on whom the weapon was originally used, with the other Doctors keeping him suppressed.